anhhoangdev/genai-data-platform-assessment/memory-bank/activeContext.md

 # Active Context

-- Current focus: A01 DOCUMENTATION COMPLETE; comprehensive reports with diagrams, dual-audience content, and style compliance
+- Current focus: A02 IMPLEMENTATION COMPLETE; ephemeral Dask compute layer integrated with A01 infrastructure
-- Major milestone achieved: Complete GCP Data Platform with VM infrastructure, documentation, and prompt logs ready for assessment submission
+- Major milestone achieved: Complete A01 GCP Data Platform + A02 scalable compute with Cloud Composer and Dataproc
-- Current state: Production-ready infrastructure with comprehensive technical documentation and stakeholder-friendly reports
+- Current state: Production-ready infrastructure with ephemeral compute capabilities and comprehensive documentation
-- Deliverable status: A01 complete and ready for examiner review with all required artifacts
+- Deliverable status: A01 and A02 complete with all Terraform, Airflow, and documentation artifacts
-- Documentation readiness: Master stakeholder report, technical deep-dive, Mermaid diagrams, formatted prompt logs, and cross-linked navigation
+- Implementation highlights: Private-IP Composer, ephemeral Dataproc+Dask, NFS/GCS integration, cost-optimized architecture

 ## Recent Production Fixes Applied
 - **IAP IAM bindings** for bastion access with Google Groups